SmileyChris/django-countries/docs/advanced/multiple.md

 ## Working with Multiple Countries

-When you access the field, it returns a list of `Country` objects:
+Accessing the field returns a `MultipleCountriesDescriptor`, a list-like object of `Country` objects.

 ```python
 >>> incident = Incident.objects.get(title="Pavlova dispute")